 Rigs, tripods & mounts

 If you need a lightweight and multifunction system, the Magnus MiniFlex Tripod goes from grip to tripod to bendable legs for attaching nearly any object.
-The flexible rubber legs adjust to any height up to 10.5" and can level and steady your smartphone, including on uneven surfaces.
+The flexible rubber legs adjust to any height up to 10.5″ and can level and steady your smartphone, including on uneven surfaces.
 Be sure to check out our list of tripod recommendations.

 To rig nearly all your accessories using one piece of gear, consider the Dreamgrip Modular Rig Kit.
 It’s basically an all-in-one cage with attachments (albeit ranging in quality) and a good buy to get started.
 The kit comes with many of the smartphone camera accessories you need, including a directional microphone, LED lights, barn doors, ND filters, a tripod mount connector, and more.
 You can also mount another smartphone and use it as a front monitor.